 Visit longtermcare.acl.gov for more Medicare and long-term care information.

 Second, the future solvency of Medicaid is in question and Medicaid beneficiaries must have limited assets to qualify.
-In addition, even if a client does qualify for Medicaid, there is a mandatory recovery from the estate of the deceased beneficiary.
-This means all financial benefits paid out by Medicaid, for the Medicaid beneficiary, will be recovered from that person’s estate when he or she dies.
+In addition, even if a client does qualify for Medicaid there is a mandatory recovery from the estate of the deceased beneficiary.
+This means all financial benefits paid out by Medicaid, for the Medicaid beneficiary, will be recovered from that person’s estate when he or she passes away.